benbucksch/autoconfig-spec/draft-autoconfig-1.md

                             Authenticate to the HTTP server using
                             WWW-Authenticate: Digest
                   "OAuth2":
-                            OAuth2.
+                            mAuth.
 Uses the same token as for email. <scope> needs to include addressbook/calendar.
                   -->
           <authentication>http-basic</authentication>